You want smart political talk without the meltdowns?

 They were the ones that got the ball rolling by saying, yeah, there actually was a Pfizer warrant issued in October as it relates to the influence of Russia.

-And that as a result of that investigation, there was an ancillary investigation into Trump Tower and Trump Tower's server, which is off-site out of Trump Tower, but the server for Trump Tower, where their campaign was located, was actually being surveilled before the election in November.
+And that as a result of that investigation, there was an ancillary investigation into Trump Tower and Trump Tower's server, which is off-site out of Trump Tower, but the server for Trump Tower, where the campaign was located, was actually being surveilled before the election in November.

-We know learned from both of them that the story got advanced by a Hillary Clinton supporter, donor, and operative.
+We learned from both of them that the story got advanced by a Hillary Clinton supporter, donor, and operative.

-She's a former deputy assistant secretary of defense under Obama, acknowledging that there was tons of surveillance that was being shared.
+And now what we heard from Evelyn Farkas, she's a former Deputy Assistant Secretary of Defense under Obama, acknowledging that there was tons of surveillance that was being shared.

-But she says, Oh, we had to preserve it.
+But she says, oh, we had to preserve it.

 If they ever found out, meaning the Trump people, how we knew what we knew, you know, they would want to get rid of this intelligence.

-And i it it is so damning.
+And it is so damning.

 And then she said, I know that there was more.

-She's admitting she saw it, and she's admitting she's trying to politicize intelligence and get it to Congress before they leave office.
+She's admitting she saw it and she's admitting she's trying to politicize intelligence and get it to Congress before they leave office.

 Listen to this cut.